The Defeat of the Floating Batteries at Gibraltar, September 1782

 The Defeat of the Floating Batteries at Gibraltar (also called The Siege of Gibraltar, The Siege and Relief of Gibraltar or The Repulse of the Floating Batteries at Gibraltar) is the title of a 1791 oil-on-canvas painting by Boston-born American artist John Singleton Copley.
 It depicts a coastal view of the naval action of the Great Siege of Gibraltar, part of the European theatre of the American Revolutionary War.
-The Spanish Empire's infamous floating batteries lie crippled and aflame in the background, while the shoreward waters are choked with surrendering Spaniards.
+The Spanish floating batteries lie crippled and aflame in the background, while the shoreward waters are choked with Spanish casualties.
 The British rescue efforts are commanded from horseback by the Governor of Gibraltar, General George Augustus Eliott.